 Breakfast lines and rushing around was not a good option, especially since I worked on the computer in the mornings to get my blog recipes and articles pushed out on social media each day.
 It was nice having breakfast brought to us and just beginning the day at our own pace.

-Our ordering options were cereal or muesli with soy milk, bowl of fruit, toast with jam, orange juice, and coffee.
+Our ordering options were cereal or muesli with soy milk, a bowl of fruit, toast with jam, orange juice, and coffee.
 We chose hot water for our Teeccino herbal coffee bags.

 After the third day, the staff seemed to be trying much harder to be more pleasant.
 Some of us in our group discussed the likelihood that the passengers’ complaints about the service had possibly prompted a staff meeting which caused a behavior adjustment.
-Though, I can actually understand their frustration with the situation that seemed like buffet-chaos at meal times.
+Though, I can actually understand their frustration with the situation that seemed like buffet-chaos at mealtimes.